As gas prices soar, Biden leans toward visiting Saudi Arabia

 Blinken and White House national security adviser Jake Sullivan also met last month with the Saudi defense official.
 Sullivan said he talked energy.
 CIA Director William Burns visited Prince Mohammed in Saudi Arabia in April.

 Biden administration officials bristle at the notion that a stepped-up engagement is simply about getting the Saudis to help ease gas prices.
-Jean-Pierre said last week after McGurk and Hochstein’s most recent travels to the region that the idea that the White House is asking the Saudis to pump more oil “is simply wrong” and “a misunderstanding of both the complexity of that issue, as well as our multifaceted discussions with the Saudis.”
+Jean-Pierre said that’s “a misunderstanding of both the complexity of that issue, as well as our multifaceted discussions with the Saudis.”

 “The president’s words still stand,” she added Wednesday, of Biden’s pledge that the Saudis would “pay a price.”